rychagoal/rychagoal/README.md

 Key features:
 - Parsing and cleaning 9500+ abstracts using Python and NCBI API
 - EDA on top journals, keywords, and cancer types studied since 2010
-- Prepared data for a Tableau dashboard (coming soon)
+- Prepared data for a Tableau dashboard

 ---